openaps/AndroidAPSdocs/docs/EN/Configuration/Preferences.rst

 * Status lights give a visual warning for

    * Sensor age
-   * Sensor battery level for certain smart readers (see [screenshots page](../Getting-Started/Screenshots#sensor-level-battery) for details.
+   * Sensor battery level for certain smart readers (see [screenshots page](../Getting-Started/Screenshots#sensor-level-battery) for details).
    * Insulin age (days reservoir is used)
    * Reservoir level (units)
    * Cannula age